cvp-sandbox/aspnet48-sample/docs/migration-tasks.md

    - ✅ GetEventById integration test
 5. ✅ Update the legacy `EventController` to call the new WebAPI endpoints using `ApiClient`.

+## HomeController
+1. ✅ Identify all actions in `HomeController` (`Index`, `_FeaturedEvents`, `_Stats`, `_UpcomingEvents`) and their corresponding business logic.
+2. ✅ Create new request handlers in `EventManagement.Api` for each action in `HomeController`:
+   - ✅ GetFeaturedEvents
+   - ✅ GetStats
+   - ✅ GetUpcomingEvents
+3. ✅ Implement unit tests for each new request handler using Xunit and NSubstitute:
+   - ✅ GetFeaturedEventsHandler tests
+   - ✅ GetStatsHandler tests
+   - ✅ GetUpcomingEventsHandler tests
+4. ✅ Implement integration tests for each new request handler.
+5. ✅ Update the legacy `HomeController` to call the new WebAPI endpoints using `ApiClient`:
+   - ✅ Index action (using GetFeaturedEvents endpoint)
+   - ✅ _Stats action (using GetStats endpoint)
+   - ✅ _FeaturedEvents action (using GetFeaturedEvents endpoint)
+   - ✅ _UpcomingEvents action (using GetUpcomingEvents endpoint)

 ## AccountController
 1. Identify all actions in `AccountController` (`Login`, `LogOff`, `Register`) and their corresponding business logic.
 2. Create new request handlers in `EventManagement.Api` for each action in `AccountController`.